AnHu2410/MEWSMET_code/README.md

 For obtaining the data, please fill in the form "Data License Agreement" (tba) and send it to huelsing@uni-hildesheim.de.

-In order to reproduce the experiments, the data has to be stored in the file [data].
+In order to reproduce the experiments, the data has to be stored in the file [a relative link](data).

 In order to get the Pearson correlation between TLMs / CMs / all metaphors and the essay scores, run python corpus.py.